IntelliTect/Coalesce/Coalesce2.0Changes.md

 | `BaseViewModel` is no longer a generic type `BaseViewModel<T>`.
 It now uses TypeScripts polymorphic `this` types for its self-referential needs | Remove any usages of the generic parameter.
 Replace with [Polymorphic this types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) as needed.
 | `<ModelName>ListUrl` properties on generated ViewModels are now correctly camelCased. | Rename references from `MyModelListUrl` to `myModelListUrl`.
 | `deleteCallbacks` have been removed. | When deleting a model, pass a callback to `deleteItem` or `deleteItemWithConfirmation`.
 | `customField1`, `2`, & `3` have been removed. | Annotate your C# models with `[TypeScriptPartial]`, and create any custom fields on the stub that is generated.
+Alternatively, place any view-specific, object-specific logic in the code that drives a particular view.
-| `isDataFromSaveLoaded` has been changed to `BaseViewModel.coalesceConfig.loadResponseFromSaves` | Find and replace usages of the old property.
+| `BaseViewModel.isDataFromSaveLoaded` has been changed to `BaseViewModel.coalesceConfig.loadResponseFromSaves` | Find and replace usages of the old property.
-| `afterLoadFromDto` has been changed to `BaseViewModel.coalesceConfig.onLoadFromDto` | Find and replace usages of the old property.
+| `BaseViewModel.afterLoadFromDto` has been changed to `BaseViewModel.coalesceConfig.onLoadFromDto` | Find and replace usages of the old property.
-| `loadValidValues()` is gone, as are the other model-specific methods and collections of a similar nature. | Create a `ListViewModel` of the desired object type and use it to load lists of items.
+| `loadValidValues()` is gone, as are the other model-specific methods and collections of a similar nature. | Instantiate a `ListViewModel` of the desired object type and use it to load lists of items.
 | `isSavingWithChildren: boolean` is now named `isThisOrChildSaving` | Simple find-and-replace.
 | `reload()` has been removed. | Replace usages of `reload()` with no-argument calls to `load()`.
 | `changeIsExpanded(isExpanded)` is now named `toggleIsExpanded`, and no longer takes a parameter. | If a parameter was used, set the `isExpanded` observable directly.
 Otherwise, replace the old name with the new.